um-biological-station/data-mgmt-guide/lifecycle.md

 # The Data Life Cycle
 This process starts as soon as you begin planning the other parts of your project, often as early as your research proposal.
-The budget prepared for your research project should include estimated costs for data management.
+It occurs in 5 phases which will likely happen somewhat simultaneously or more than once.
+1. Plan
+2. Collect
+3. Assure
+4. Describe
+5. Preserve
+As a scientist, you will likely analyze your published data.
+These steps make sure that you are not the only one who can do so.

 ## Plan: create a data management plan (DMP)